anotherhale/secure_headers/README.md

 Third - default secure config

-You can disable merging application environment configuration with the default secure configuration by providing the following option [merge_config: false] to PlugSecureHeaders:
+You can disable merging application environment configuration with the default secure configuration by providing the following option [merge_config: false] to SecureHeaders:

 ```elixir
 defmodule SecurePhoenixApp.SecureRouter do